erewok/generator-pipeline-hs/README.md

 - A number of things should use the type system but do not, [index-based results for instance](./src/Lib.hs#L40).

-- The are `error` calls, which is the worst.
+- The are [`error` calls](result column for each type of result, and max/min are a simple comparison.), which is the worst kind of shortcut.
 With more time, those would be eliminated first.

-- The Max/Min algorithms are incorrect.
+- The [Max/Min algorithms are incorrect](./src/Accumulators/Basic.hs#L83).
 They compare a `0` on the left with any number on the right.
 If that first number or later numbers are 0, those results will be overwritten.
 This needs to be fixed.